 David Hamel: No.

-Ulrich Sielaff: I'm just amazed first of all at having seen the building and its state of disrepair.
-And kind of hearing the history of the business and realizing what incredibly rough shape it was in, and kind of having been kind of a building -- well, David and Shelley as well, have done renovations and things, we realize what's involved even on a tiny scale compared to this.
+Ulrich Sielaff: I'm just amazed first of all at having seen the building in its state of disrepair.
+And kind of hearing the history of the business and realizing what incredibly rough shape it was in, and kind of having been kind of a building—well, David and Shelley as well, have done renovations and things, we realize what's involved even on a tiny scale compared to this.
 So the result of the work here is just stunning to us and we're just so happy that in some way we could have been a little part of it.

-Catherine Phan: Are there parts that you still remember as being the same?
+Catherine Phan: Are there parts of this that you still remember as being the same, or parts that you aren't shocked at how different it is?

 Shelley Hamel: The beautiful brickwork on the outside is still magnificent, and it's really a huge building and beautiful.